Steps to Charter

-- Set up a table during a meeting or commencement practices on two-year college campuses to let graduating members know of your efforts in establishing a Phi Theta Kappa alumni association.
+- Set up a table during a meeting or commencement practices on college campuses to let graduating members know of your efforts in establishing a Phi Theta Kappa alumni association.
 Or you might want to consider hosting a breakfast or reception for graduating Phi Theta Kappans.

 - Host a fellowship event.

 Step Four: Establish goals, adopt bylaws and select an association name

 When organizing your alumni association, it is vital to decide up front why your association is being created.
 Using the Alumni Association Five Star Plan, the coordinating committee can set a “star goal” and then develop activities to achieve those goals.